seeleyharrison/nlp-joke-generator/README.md

 contemporary sounding jokes.
 We built two models to implement this functionality.
 We first built an LSTM RNN from scratch and trained the model on our datasets.
-This approach was unsuccessfull, with our model unable to output coherent sounding sentences and producing terrible perplexity and accuracy scores.
+This approach was unsuccessfull, with our model unable to output coherent sounding sentences and produced terrible perplexity and accuracy scores.
 Our second attempt involved fine tuning GPT2 via transfer learning techniques.
 This approach was much more successful, producing much more reasonable objective metrics.
 The instructions below explain the structure of our repository and the steps necessary to run our code